Tina L. Hanlon

 NOTES: All resources that deal with folktales, folklore adaptations, and storytelling are listed in AppLit's Background Resources on Appalachian Folktales and Storytelling.
 Return to Bibliography Index or Author Index for AppLit bibliographies on individual authors.
 Other Internet links on specific authors can be found on Author Links pages.
 Most authors have their own web sites now with background on their lives and work.
 See also Lesson Plans and Other Resources for Teachers on AppLit's Links page.

 Some of the materials on this and other AppLit pages are related to books for young adults and adults, suitable for high school and college teaching.

 Reviews, Articles, and Study Guides on Individual Works are in a separate section below.
-Most authors now have their own web sites and often reprint review excerpts there.
+Most authors now have their own web sites and often reprint review excerpts and resources for teachers there.

 Alexander, Lynn Griggs.
 "Appalachian Characteristics Portrayed in Children's Literature Set in Appalachia."
 Ed.D. diss.
 University of Tennessee, 1987.
 137 pp. DAI 49:781A.
 "Applying the content analysis methods of Daniel Katz, Bruce Ergood, Kenneth Braley, and herself to a sample of sixteen books written for primary-school readers, Alexander derives a 'basically positive' composite of Appalachian characters who are 'industrious, loyal to family ties, [in] harmony with nature, and individualistic.'
 She finds that the main character in these books, presumably male, is 'likely to live on a farm, to have a limited income, to wear overalls, to work very hard, to live in a log cabin, to be very independent, and to love his family.'
 Although she commends individual authors on their realization of characters, she points out the apparently widespread stereotyping of the region and its people" (summary from Children's Literature 1990).